 It was a spare of the moment decision to visit ‘Screamland’.
 We’d gone through two of their haunts at ‘ScareCON’ (review here) and discovered their plans for the 2016 season there.
 So we definitely had an interest in attending.
 But there was nowhere to fit in a trip given that ‘Screamland’ only opens on the Friday and Saturday.
 The only option was to jump on a train after work one Friday and do a quick ‘in and out’ visit, returning the same evening.
-The unfortunate result of doing this was that we were pushed for time, not getting anywhere near the amount of photos that we wanted.
+The unfortunate result of doing this was that we were pushed for time, not getting anywhere near the number of photos that we wanted.
 And we were just ten minutes from missing the last train back into London, that’s how close it was!
 That said, we still managed to visit all of the attractions excepting ‘The Story Teller’.

 The Final Cut Presents… They Came From Outer Space: Being a ridiculous fan, I loved the seeing the Gremlins puppet in this haunt!
 This is probably a good starter maze, it’s more fun than scary and Screamland recognise this, going with a cheesy, 50s sci-fi theme.
 The concept of the haunt is still really cool – you enter a cinema and walk through the screen, becoming part of the movie that’s screening.
 Being a 50s movie, it’s in black and white and, consequently, so is the maze.
 It’s a nice touch and does make it stand out as doing something a bit different.
 The issue that we had with this haunt is that it’s exactly the same maze as last year but with the characters swapped out.
 Given the new name this year, we were expecting something more than what basically amounted to a change in title.
 It may have been better to sell it as the same maze rather than something different.
 To keep the film analogy going, this was a remake rather than a sequel.